- What is a Health Retreat?

 Even though I know thanks to my individual makeup certain foods work in harmony with my body and others don’t suit me too well, I often don’t eat accordingly.

-And despite emphasising to my clients the importance of managing stress, I frequently don’t heed my own advice.
+Despite emphasising to my clients the importance of managing stress, I frequently don’t heed my own advice.

 Let’s not forget our bodies change over time, so the strategies I developed to look after myself in my twenties might not be so appropriate now I’m in my fifth decade.